 - On your way back you can stop in Petrozavodsk and visit the magnificent Kizhi Island.

 Staying on Bolshoi Island for a couple of days is an absolute must, there are plenty of things to see and do and there are quality tourist facilities.

 Our initial route through Russia did not include Solovetsky Islands because of its remote location.
 But as soon as we realized there are direct trains from Saint Petersburg and after few people strongly recommended it we decided to go.
 And what a great decision it proved to be!
-Until now it is our favorite place in all Russia.
+Going to the islands was an unforgettable experience in itself.
+Until now Solovetsky islands are our favorite place in all Russia.
 Nature there is outstanding, with lush forests, lakes and the endless sea melting with the blue northern sky.
 The monastery is under heavy reconstruction, but still imposingly beautiful and authentic.
 The village life is calm; locals are friendly and sunsets unforgettable.
 Getting there is a bit of an adventure, and that’s a good thing.
 Tourist masses have yet to discover it, so you will have the whole archipelago for yourself.